 Found in both animal and plant proteins, it’s also available in supplement form and is widely popular in the fitness community and beyond.
 It’s found in high levels in both casein and whey protein.

 It’s important to know that the majority of people don’t get enough L-glutamine from their food alone.
-That’s why supplementing your diet with L-glutamine is an excellent way to boost your immune system and improve your ability to fight infection and diseases.
+That’s why supplementing your diet with it is an excellent way to boost your immune system and improve your ability to fight infection and diseases.
 In fact, it’s become a common supplement for critically ill patients.
 According to a study published in the medical journal Critical Care, glutamine dipeptide-supplemented parenteral nutrition “continues to be associated with a significant reduction in hospital mortality and hospital length of stay.”
 (1c)